Which of the Following is Not True About Childhood Obesity?

 Shining a Light on Childhood Obesity

-Let’s talk about childhood obesity: the numbers that are impossible to overlook.
+Let’s get real about childhood obesity: the numbers are hard to ignore.

 Age GroupPercentage of Overweight and Obese ChildrenPercentage of Obese Children Only